The employee understood from day one.

 Not a medical file.
 Not an HR report to archive.
 A profile written by the employee, readable in two minutes from your phone.
 You prepare their onboarding, you brief their manager, you set up their role, without putting them through the discomfort of starting from scratch all over again.

-Five awkward minutes on "how would you like us to organize things."
-HR forgets to pass it on to the manager.
-The manager forgets to pass it on to the team.
-The new hire arrives with no context.
-And the employee retells their situation for the fourth time in six months.
+Five awkward minutes on "how would you like us to organise things".
+The handover between HR and the manager gets lost in daily business.
+Same between the manager and the team.
+The next person onboarded arrives with no context.
+And the employee tells their story for the fourth time in six months.

 You scan from your phone.
-No HRIS integration to set up, no dependency on IT.
+No HRIS integration to build, no dependency on IT.

 No account to create

-No HR data on the myHandiQR side.
-You read what the employee chooses to share, that's all.
+No account to create, no data to collect.
+You read what the employee chooses to share.

 The employee stays in control